 Handling Your Fridge on Moving Day

 Then your movers will shut off the water spigots behind the fridge.
 But be warned that much like a hose that has just been shut off, water may continue to drip for a few seconds.
-In fact, in some cases, there’s a leak in the fridge, so the movers at our San Antonio moving company recommend that you double check that your ice maker spigot isn’t leaking all over the kitchen floor!
+In some cases, if there’s a leak in the fridge, our movers recommend that you double check that your ice maker spigot isn’t leaking all over the kitchen floor!

 Before you defrost your fridge, be sure to schedule a moving crew to help.
 If you’re looking for an experienced San Antonio moving company, contact 3 Men Movers today!
 And now that your kitchen is all packed, you can read our tips on unpacking it when you check out The Right Way To Unpack Your Kitchen After You Move.